karibza/About-me/README.md

 → I use only **Telegram** and **Discord**, don't ask for my other socials or my phone number: I also never text on socials first, it doesn't mean I forgot about you or don't want to talk to you; I don't check Discord until I know and sure that someone texted me there, so I sometimes can not respond for weeks.

-→ I'm introverted and mostly a listener, sometimes I can not respond but be sure that I readed your text: I often can just ignore when my friends is online or not feeling like I want to talk.
+→ Sometimes I can not respond but be sure that I readed your text: I often can just ignore when my friends is online or not feeling like I want to talk.

 ─────────────────────────────────────────────────────────────────────
 # ◸ Nickname in PT ◿